-Responsibility for complying with Customs regulations is shared between Customs & Border Protection and the importer in a multi-step process:
+Responsibility for complying with customs regulations is shared between Customs & Border Protection (CBP) and the importer in a multi-step process:

-- The importer is required to tell Customs about importations it is making.
+- The importer is required to tell CBP about importations it is making.
 This declaration is done through the process of filing an entry.
 (CBP form 3461)

-- Based on the information provided by the importer or from its inspections, Customs approves or “clears” the entry for delivery into the U.S.
+- Based on the information provided by the importer or from its inspections, CBP approves or clears the entry for delivery into the U.S.

-- Customs has one year from the date of entry to review the importer’s calculations and agree with the importer or recalculate the duties owed.
-This process is known as “liquidation.”
+- CBP has one year from the date of entry to review the importer’s calculations and agree with the importer or recalculate the duties owed.
+This process is known as liquidation.
 The entry is now closed from a duty payment perspective.

-It is Customs practice today to automatically liquidate entries 314 days from the date of importation.
+It is CBP practice today to automatically liquidate entries 314 days from the date of importation.

 The one-year statutory liquidation requirement may also be suspended by statute or due to court action.
 Actions that might suspend liquidation include countervailing or anti-dumping duty investigations.
 Because the entry remains open, the importer is liable for any duty orders resulting from resolution of these investigations.